j8r/clicr/README.md

 * `alias` creates an alias of the command.
 The alias mustn't already exist
 * in `action`, parentheses can be added to determine the arguments placement, like `File.new().file`
+* `info` is supposed to be short, one-line description
+* `description` can be a multi-line description of the command.
+If not set, `info` will be used.

 ### Arguments